MessagePack-CSharp/MessagePack-CSharp/CONTRIBUTING.md

 ## Unity

-Unity Project requires several dependency DLL's.
-At first, run `copy_assets.bat` under `src\MessagePack.UnityClient`.
-Then open that directory in the Unity Editor.
+Then open `src\MessagePack.UnityClient` directory in the Unity Editor.

 ## Where to find our CI feed